 Does Snap Backup perform "incremental" backups or "full" backups?

-Snap Backup performs full backups.
+Full.
 Incremental backups are good for many needs, like backing up an entire hard drive, but such an approach adds complexity to the backup process.
 Snap Backup is intended for people who just want to backup their data files not their entire hard drives.

 Does Snap Backup use the archive bit?